hyypeman/PayBuddy/README.md

-# About EMVSync
+# About PayBuddy
-EMVSync is a Point of Sale (POS) app which demonstrates the use of EMV and ISO 8583 to enable payments using the Nexgo Android SDK.
+PayBuddy is a Point of Sale (POS) app which demonstrates the use of EMV and ISO 8583 to enable payments using the Nexgo Android SDK.
 Work in Progress 🚧🚧🚧

 ## Features